mirsadraee/Udacity_ND_Azure_Machine_Learning_Projects/Project_02/README.md

 <img src="figure/data_analysis.png"  width="1200">

-#### Take a screenshot showing that the experiment is shown as completed
 The experiment started successfully and took around 1 hour to be completed, the maximum training time is set to 1 hour so the resources would not be overloaded by model training.

 <img src="figure/experiment_started.png"  width="1200">